-The President shall preside at all meetings of the Association and the Board and shall have the duties and powers normally pertinent to the office of President in addition to those particularly specified in these By-Laws.
-He or she shall have power to appoint such committees as may be necessary subject to Board approval.
+The President shall preside at all general member meetings of the Association and meetings of the Board and shall have the duties and powers normally pertinent to the office of President in addition to those particularly specified in these By-Laws.
+He or she shall have power to appoint such committees as may be necessary, subject to Board approval by majority vote.
 He or she shall represent the Association at all levels of community exposure, personally or through his or her appointed agent.
-He or she shall listen to all complaints and suggestions of the membership and bring such complaints and suggestions to the attention of the Association in order that they may be acted upon for the improvement of the community.
+He or she shall listen to all complaints and suggestions of the membership and bring such complaints and suggestions to the attention of the Board first, then if necessary to the general members of the Association in order that they may be acted upon for the improvement of the community.
 He or she shall supervise the bimonthly newsletter, but not necessarily edit it.

 The Vice-President shall exercise the powers and perform the duties of the President in case of the President’s death, absence, incapacity, resignation or removal.

-The Secretary shall record of all meetings of the Association and the Board and of all matters of which a record shall be ordered by the Association.
-He or she shall keep a roll of the members of the Association with their addresses and phone numbers based upon information provided by the Treasurer.
+The Secretary shall record minutes of all meetings of the Association and the Board and of all matters of which a record shall be ordered by the Association.
+Minutes shall be posted on the ECNA website where they can be accessed by general members at will.
+He or she shall keep a roll of the members of the Association with their addresses and phone numbers or email addresses based upon information provided by the Treasurer, President or other Board Officer.

-The Treasurer shall collect and receive all monies due or belonging to the Association and shall deposit same in abank satisfactory to the Board in the name of the Association.
-The Treasurer shall make reports at the membership meetings, at the meetings of the Board and shall render an account of all monies received and expended during the fiscal year at the annual election meeting.
+The Treasurer shall collect and receive all monies due or belonging to the Association and shall deposit same in a separate managed account in a bank satisfactory to the Board in the name of the Association.
+The Treasurer shall make quarterly reports at the membership meetings, at the meetings of the Board and shall render an account of all monies received and expended during the fiscal year at the annual election meeting.
+The Treasurer shall document guidelines for incoming donations and grants and out-going grant awards, and track membership dues if collected and approved by majority vote of the Board.

-shall attend Board meetings and membership meetings.
+Officers shall attend Board meetings and general membership meetings.
 They shall have such other duties as may be directed by the President.

+SECTION 8.
+BOARD OFFICERS MEETINGS.

+Board meetings generally may be held once monthly as set by the President.
+Board meetings may be held in-person or virtually.
+Special meetings of the Board may be called by the President or Vice President.

-SECTION .
+SECTION 9.
 VACANCIES.
-Should the office of President, the Vice-President automatically fills the vacancy and proceeds to fill the office of Vice-President as described in this Section.
+Board Officer vacancies shall be filled with a Board-appointment, subject to ratification by a majority vote of the membership at the next scheduled membership meeting.
+Appointed Officers to vacant positions shall serve less than one-year term, not to exceed December 31st of any year.
+Should the office of President be vacated, the Vice-President automatically fills the vacancy and proceeds to fill the office of Vice-President as described in this Section.